yoshioka0/yoshioka0/README.md

   - Feel free to say hi anytime! 😄

 ## 👀 **Pronouns**
-- 😄 **Pronouns**: He/Him or They/Them – just don’t call me late for dinner! 🍕
+- 😄 **Pronouns**: He/Him or She/Her or They/Them – just don’t call me late for dinner! 🍕

 ## ⚡ **Fun Fact**
 I once spent 48 hours coding non-stop... and forgot to sleep! 😱 But hey, who needs sleep when you’re creating magic? ✨🌙